-Step 1: Asset valuation
+Step 1.
+Asset valuation

-Step 2: Identify threats
+Step 2.
+Identify threats

-Step 3: Identify vulnerabilities
+Step 3.
+Identify vulnerabilities

 A vulnerability is a weakness that a threat can exploit to breach security and steal or damage key assets.
 During this step, penetration testing and automated vulnerability scanning tools can help identify software and network vulnerabilities.

-Step 4: Risk profiling
+Step 4.
+Risk profiling

 This risk-based approach enables an organization to correctly prioritize the vulnerabilities it has identified and focus its efforts on the risks that are the most significant to its operations.

-Step 5: Risk treatment
+Step 5.
+Risk treatment and remediation

-Risks range from those that are low enough that an organization can accept them without adverse impact to those so severe they must be avoided at all costs.
-Once each risk has been assessed, a decision must be made to treat, transfer, tolerate or terminate it.
-Each decision should be documented along with the reasons that led to the decision.
-Repeat the process for each threat scenario so resources can be applied to the risks that will likely have the most significant effect on the business.
-Once these decisions are implemented, carry out tests to simulate key threats to ensure the new security controls indeed mitigate the most dangerous risks.
+After assessing each risk, decide how to treat, transfer, tolerate or terminate it.
+Document each decision along with the reasons that led to the decision.
+Repeat the process for each threat scenario so resources are appropriately applied to risks likely to have the most significant effect on the business.
+Once implemented, carry out tests to simulate key threats to ensure the new security controls indeed mitigate the most dangerous risks.

 While undertaking a risk-based security assessment seems like a daunting task, plenty of online tools exist to help with evaluating assets, threat levels and risk scores.
-Factor Analysis of Information Risk and NIST's Risk Management Framework are two examples of frameworks that can be used to quantify operational risk.
+Factor Analysis of Information Risk and NIST's Risk Management Framework are two examples of frameworks that quantify operational risk.
 They help ensure an enterprise understands the true risks to the key assets behind its day-to-day operations and how best to mitigate them.